Want to know how to make a reading habit?

 Another reason you should read less is:

-Yes, at least, when you are starting your book reading journey, you should take a few steps.
+Yes, when you start your book reading journey, you should take a few steps.

 Take baby steps in the beginning.
 Don’t rush.

 Reading requires a lot of willpower, especially when you are starting.

 If you can read ten pages a day.
 That’s cool.

 But if you can’t, for some reason, then it’s cool too.

 If you can’t even read 1 page a day, even then, you shouldn’t worry.

 Try reading a couple of sentences.
 And start from there.

 What happens with most people is: